EXCERPT 20

 WITNESS #9791: “I guess.”

 INTERVIEWER: “You see where I’m getting at?
 You’re a civilian.
-You were invited by me so we could chat. ”
+You were invited by me so we could chat.
+So, here we are.”

 INTERVIEWER: “I’m not sure entitlement is the word I’d use, in light of the Containment Act and all, but what we are allowed to disclose is left to our own discretion.”